• Skip to primary navigation

 If you have extra-large or jumbo-sized shrimp, you’ll need to let the shrimp sit in the covered Instant Pot for an extra 3 to 5 minutes.
 If you have smaller shrimp you may be able to decrease the amount of time.

-If you prefer, you can saute the shrimp at the beginning when you’re sauteing the sausage and chicken.
+If you prefer, you can saute the shrimp at the beginning when you’re sauteing the sausage and chicken and add it in once the rice has cooked.

 Different Types of Rice

-This recipe calls for regular long grain rice or basmati rice.
-If you’d like to use jasmine rice, pressure cook for 5 minutes.
+The rice for this recipe is regular long-grain white rice or basmati rice.
+If you’d like to use jasmine rice, cook it for 5 minutes.

 Seasonings